Breadcrumb

 - NOW: You need to review your degree audit and work with your Major Faculty Advisor to plan your degree.

-- NOW: You need to create your Summer schedule in your shopping cart in UCDAccess so you can enroll at your designated time:
+- NOW: You need to create your Summer schedule in your shopping cart in UCDAccess.

-- ENROLL in March: Finish enrolling in Summer classes after your assigned time– see How to Register for Classes.
+- ENROLL: Finish enrolling in Summer classes after your assigned time– see How to Register for Classes.

 - A student may take up to one Maymester course.
 Students enrolled for more than one Maymester class will be administratively dropped from the second class.
 Maymester credit hours are part of your Summer courseload.